-As a central component of Māori culture, Māori language is an important aspect of participation and identity.
-Māori language forms part of the broader cultural identity and heritage of New Zealand and in 1987 was recognised as an official language of New Zealand.73

-CURRENT LEVEL AND TRENDS

-The 2001 Census showed that one-quarter of all Māori (25 percent or 130,482) and 28 percent of Māori aged 15 and over (91,809) stated they could hold a conversation in Māori about everyday things.
+RELEVANCE As a central component of Māori culture, Māori language is an important aspect of participation and identity.
+Māori language forms part of the broader cultural identity and heritage of New Zealand and in 1987 was recognised as an official New Zealand language.
+75 CURRENT LEVEL AND TRENDS One-quarter of all Māori (25 percent or 130,482) and 28 percent of Māori aged 15 years and over (91,809) reported in the 2001 Census that they could hold a conversation in Māori about everyday things.
 Māori accounted for 81 percent of the total number of Māori language speakers (160,500).
 The 1996 Census also showed that the proportion of Māori who spoke te reo was around 25 percent.
 The proportion of Māori who were fluent Māori speakers declined markedly over the last century, particularly following the rapid urbanisation of the Māori population in the 1950s and 1960s.
-The first national Māori language survey in 1973 estimated that the proportion of fluent speakers had fallen to 18 percent.
+The first national Māori language survey in 1973 estimated the proportion of fluent speakers had fallen to 18 percent.
 Information on the fluency of Māori speakers is available from the survey of the health of the Māori language, conducted in 2001.
-The survey showed that more people could understand Māori (59 percent of Māori aged 15 years and over, or 190,209) than speak it (42 percent, or 136,600).
-In terms of proficiency, while 42 percent of Māori could speak some Māori, only 9 percent could speak Māori "well" or "very well", 11 percent could speak Māori "fairly well", and 22 percent could speak Māori but "not very well".
-Similarly, while 59 percent of Māori could understand Māori, only 15 percent could understand Māori "well" or "very well", 18 percent could understand Māori "fairly well", and 25 percent could understand Māori but "not very well".74
+This showed that more people could understand Māori than speak it.
+Fifty-nine percent of Māori aged 15 years and over or 190,209 could understand it, but only 42 percent or 136,600 could speak it.
+While 42 percent of Māori could speak some Māori, only 9 percent could speak Māori "well" or "very well", 11 percent could speak Māori "fairly well", and 22 percent could speak Māori but "not very well".
+Similarly, while 59 percent of Māori could understand Māori, only 15 percent could understand Māori "well" or "very well", 18 percent could understand Māori "fairly well", and 25 percent could understand Māori but "not very well."
+76

-Figure CI2.1 Proportion of Māori speakers, in the Māori population, by age and sex, 2001
+Figure Cl2.1 Proportion of Māori speakers, in the Māori population, by age and sex, 2001